A Home Office Guide

 This reinforced concrete shelter must be erected by a building contractor under the guidance of a chartered civil/structural engineer.
 It should on no account be erected by unskilled or unsupervised labour.

 If properly constructed it will give a high degree of protection against both blast and radiation.
-It can be designed to accommodate from six to 12 people and the cost will vary accordingly.
+It can be designed to accommodate from six to 12 ponies and the cost will vary accordingly.

 Stocking your shelter